cosc360-group8/MyDiscussionForum/README.md

 **passwordRecover.php** - Send an email to the user with a link to resetPassword.php **resetPassword.php** - User can update their old password

+## Admin
+**adminPosts.php** - Displays all the posts on the forum in a table format.
+Admin can delete any posts.
+**adminUsers.php** - Displays all the users information in a table format.
+An user can be enable/disable from logging in or enable/disable admin rights.